 Note: Restricted websites protect all files in the folder.

 - Any style sheets, images or other content included on your restricted web pages should be stored within the restricted site.
 Otherwise, the user will be asked to log in multiple times.

-- To request a restricted website visit the Office of Web and New Media.
+- To request a restricted website visit the web strategy and development website.

 Secure websites encrypt all data sent to or received from it.
 This helps prevent people from intercepting data transmissions and capturing sensitive data.
 Missouri State secures its websites through secure socket layer (SSL).

 - Secure sites are provided through application development websites.
 Please email firstname.lastname@example.org to request a secure site.